coder52/CarND-Traffic-Sign-Classifier-Project-P3/writeup_template.md

 | No Parking 			| Go straight or right							|

-The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
+The model was able to correctly guess 5 of the 6 traffic signs, which gives an accuracy of 83.3%.
+It is not possible to accurately estimate the 6th picture because it is not included in the training set.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)